bjpop/gurita/docsrc/filter.rst

     gurita filter -h

 .. _filter_expression:

 Expressions
 -----------

-Gurita row filtering uses the same syntax as the `Pandas data frame query method <https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.query.html>`_, and generally resembles
+Row filtering uses the same syntax as the `Pandas data frame query method <https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.query.html>`_, and generally resembles
 Python notation.

 You can refer to column headings (column names) in the input data by name, join multiple sub-expressions together using logical operators ``and`` ``or`` and ``not``, and group sub-expressions with parentheses.